Cushing v Dupuy: Application for leave to appeal

 Cushing then directly petitioned the Judicial Committee of the Privy Council for special leave to appeal.
 The Judicial Committee granted special leave on 27 November 1878, while reserving to Dupuy the power to question whether jurisdiction existed to hear the appeal.

 The underlying issue was that appeals lay to the Crown from all colonial courts, as a matter of the royal prerogative.
 The Crown, as the fountain of justice, had the power to superintend colonial courts.
 The issue therefore was whether the federal statute had eliminated the prerogative power to entertain appeals with respect to insolvency proceedings.

-Decision of the Privy Council
+Decision of the Judicial Committee

-Cushing was represented by Charles Peers Davidson, from the Bar of Quebec, while Dupuy was represented by a British barrister, Kenelm Edward Digby.
+Cushing was represented by Sir Charles Peers Davidson, from the Bar of Quebec, while Dupuy was represented by a British barrister, Sir Kenelm Edward Digby.

 Sir Montague E. Smith gave the decision for the Committee.
 He stated that the case raised two general issues: the jurisdiction of the Judicial Committee to hear the appeal, and the question on the merits, if the Committee had jurisdiction.
 On the first point, he ruled that the Queen's Bench had correctly held that it did not have the power to grant leave to appeal, but that the Judicial Committee still retained jurisdiction under the royal prerogative.
 On the merits of the dispute, he agreed with the Queen's Bench that there had not been a valid sale of the property and dismissed Cushing's appeal.

+As was the practice of the Judicial Committee at that time, Smith gave the decision for the entire committee, with no reasons from any of the other judges.